Key Takeaways

 Failure to recuse in the presence of a conflict of interest can result in significant legal consequences, including potential challenges to board decisions and liability for breaches of fiduciary duty.

-Additionally, such failures undermine organizational trust, eroding confidence among stakeholders and damaging the board’s credibility.
+Such failures undermine organizational trust, eroding confidence among stakeholders and damaging the board’s credibility.

 These repercussions highlight the critical importance of adhering to recusal protocols.